system.exe at ~25% CPU fix

 update - actual fixes

-Recently I found out about an forum post on the official HP Forum (actual post) which handle this exact problem.
+Recently I found out about a forum post on the official HP Forum (actual post) which handles this exact problem.

 Random people had the same issues and tried to fix them by helping each other out.

-Someone actually had the same approach than I did, trying to solve the bug via devcon.exe
+Someone actually had the same approach as I did, trying to solve the bug via devcon.exe

 .

-I sum up all of the 19 pages for you:
+I sum up all 19 pages for you:

 - update